 (2) Where a pleading demands a judgment that a person is excluded from a vested or contingent interest in or lien upon specific real or personal property within the state; or that such interest or lien of any party be enforced, regulated, defined, determined, or limited.

 (j) Proof of Service.
-If service is not waived, the person effecting service shall prove thereof on the original process or a paper attached thereto for that purpose and shall forthwith return it to the plaintiff’s attorney.
+If service is not waived, the person affecting service shall prove thereof on the original process or a paper attached thereto for that purpose and shall return it to the plaintiff’s attorney.
 If service is made by a person other than a sheriff or the sheriff’s deputy, that person shall make an affidavit.
 Any return receipt received in connection therewith shall be annexed to such process when returned.
 The plaintiff’s attorney shall, within the time during which the person served must respond to the process, file the proof of service with the court.
 Failure to make proof of service does not affect the validity of the service.

 (k) Amendment.
-At any time in its discretion and upon such terms as it deems, the court may allow any process or proof of service thereof to be amended unless it clearly appears that material prejudice would result in the party’s substantial rights against whom the process issued.
+At any time in its discretion and upon such terms as it deems, the court may allow any process or proof of service thereof to be amended unless it appears that material prejudice would result in the party’s substantial rights against whom the process was issued.

 (l) Summons: Time Limit for Service.
-If a service of the summons and complaint is not made upon a defendant within 120 days after the commencement of the action and the party on whose behalf such service was required cannot show good cause why such service was not made within that period, the action shall be dismissed as to that defendant without prejudice upon the court’s own initiative with notice to such party or upon motion.
+If a service of the summons and complaint is not made upon a defendant within 120 days after the commencement of the action and the party on whose behalf such service was required cannot show good cause why such service was not made within that period, the action shall be dismissed as to that defendant without prejudice upon the court’s initiative with notice to such party or upon motion.

 (m) Attachment and Trustee Process.

 (2) Writ of Attachment: Form.
-The writ of attachment shall bear the signature or facsimile signature of the clerk, be under the seal of the court, contain the name of the court, the names and residences of the parties and the trustee if any, and the date of the commencement of the action, be directed to the sheriffs of the several counties or their deputies, or to other officers authorized by law to serve the same, and command them to attach the goods or estate of the defendant to the value of the amount of the plaintiff’s demand for judgment, together with a reasonable allowance for interest and costs, and to make due return of their doings thereon.
+The writ of attachment shall bear the signature or facsimile signature of the clerk, be under the seal of the court, contain the name of the court, the names and residences of the parties and the trustee, if any, and the date of the commencement of the action, be directed to the sheriffs of the several counties or their deputies, or to other officers authorized by law to serve the same, and command them to attach the goods or estate of the defendant to the value of the amount of the plaintiff’s demand for judgment, together with a reasonable allowance for interest and costs, and to make due return of their doings thereon.

 (4) Same: Service.
 The plaintiff’s attorney shall deliver to the officer making service a copy of the proposed writ of attachment together with a copy of the motion for its issuance and the notice of hearing thereof.
 When the summons and complaints are served upon the defendant as provided in subdivisions (d) through (i) of this rule, the defendant shall also be served with a copy of the proposed writ of attachment and the motion for its issuance with the notice of hearing thereof.
 An attachment made after service of the summons and complaint shall be made as provided in paragraph (6) of this subdivision.